eclipse-archived/smarthome/docs/sources/architecture/configuration.md

 <b>Hints:</b>

 - The attribute `uri` in the section `config-description` is optional, it *should not* be specified in binding definition files because it's an embedded configuration.
-If the `uri` is *not* specified, the configuration description is registered as `binding://bindingID`, otherwise the given `uri` is used.
+If the `uri` is *not* specified, the configuration description is registered as `binding:bindingID`, otherwise the given `uri` is used.
 - If a configuration description is already specified somewhere else and the binding wants to (re-)use it, a `config-description-ref` should be used instead.